DiltheyLab/HLA-LA/README.md

 # HLA*PRG:LA
 ## News

+(18 April 2017) The main executable is now called `HLA-PRG-LA.pl` (instead of inferHLATypes.pl).
+Also, it is now easier to support a central cluster installation of HLA\*PRG-LA (see section "Cluster installation" below).
+Before pulling the update, rename your local copy of the `paths.ini` file, then do a `git pull`, and then copy the paths from your local copy into the freshly pulled `paths.ini` (but be careful not to delete the new `workingDir` entry in the freshly pulled `paths.ini`).

 (05 April 2017) I've added two new B37 reference files and enabled genotyping for more HLA loci.
 This is still experimental.
 In particular, treat calls for HLA-DRB3/4 with caution.
 The model does *not* try to estimate copy number for these genes!

 (03 April 2017) I've received the first user requests for the inclusion of additional references (UCSC hg19 in this case).
 Also, the pipeline currently uses an old version of Picard.
 I plan to update the pipeline to a recent version of Picard, and include additional references in the database as well.
 Let me know if there are further issues that need to be addressed!